SystemsApproach/private5g/cloud.rst

 scenarios.
 For example, small edge clusters can be built with only a single switch (or two switches for resiliency), with or without SDN-based control.
-And in the limit, an Aether edge can run on a single server, all of which makes the SD-Fabric application optional.
+And in the limit, an Aether edge can run on a single server, which makes the SD-Fabric application optional.
-Similarly, Aether can be deployed without SD-RAN, instead using conventional small cell base stations.
+Similarly, Aether can be deployed without SD-RAN, instead using conventional small-cell base stations.

 Finally, Aether can be run entirely at the edge, without depending on a central cloud.
-This implies hosting both the SD-Core CP, Cloud Management Platform described in the next section, on the edge cluster.
-Of course doing so likely precludes a multi-site deployment.
+This implies hosting both the SD-Core CP and the Cloud Management Platform described in the next section on the edge cluster.
+Note that doing so likely precludes a multi-site deployment.

 6.3 Cloud Management Platform
 ------------------------------